Investment bank China Renaissance seeks up to $800 million in IPO: sources

 Last year, the firm said it expected its investment management arm’s assets to triple to $10 billion over three years as it looks to attract more foreign investors and launch diversified products including hedge funds.

-Reporting by Julie Zhu and Fiona Lau of IFR; Additional reporting by Sumeet Chatterjee and Kane Wu; Editing by Edwina Gibbs
+Reporting by Susan Mathew in Bengaluru, Julie Zhu and Fiona Lau of IFR; Additional reporting by Sumeet Chatterjee and Kane Wu; Editing by Edwina Gibbs and David Evans